According to recent studies on child behavior, today’s children are more self-centered and less empathetic than was the case years ago.

 Frequently Asked Questions

 You can be kind to them.
-When you are kind to your child, they will feel what it is like being on the receiving end of kindness.
+When you are considerate to your child, they will feel what it is like being on the receiving end of kindness.
 Explain to your child that you also feel great BEING kind.

 The simple answer is for you to be respectful!
 Your child will look up to you and learn from you.
 If you are respectful, the chances of your child being respectful are much higher.